artwalker/artwalker/README.md

 - 🎓 Software Engineering Graduate Student at NCEPU
 - ⚡ Embracing the philosophy of "less is more"
 - 🚀 Passionate about becoming an embedded software engineer
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Megatronix
 - 🌱 I’m currently learning the Embeded Software Developing and AI Developing.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...